hydraulic-institute/edb/source/01_pump-fundamentals/03_combined.md

 ### Reading a Pump and System Curve Plot

 As the name implies, a **pump and system curve plot** consists of at least two curves.
-The system curve will show the static head of the system (the head required to overcome gravity at zero flow) and the frictional head losses that vary with the rate of flow.
+The system curve will show the static head of the system and the frictional head losses that vary with the rate of flow.
 The operating point is where the two curves intersect.

 ![](./images/iC-1-Pump-and-system-Curve.png "")
 <div class="figure-label">Fig. 1.C.1</div>